roundcopy/pulent-2022/src/pages/letters/joy.md

 ---
-title: Find joy in what you do
+title: "Joy is the Journey: Finding Fulfillment in What You Do"
 number: "9"
 slug: joy
 tags:
   - joy
   - happiness
   - fulfillment
 description: Letter to my sons on the topic of finding joy and happiness.
 Enjoy what you do for a fulfilling life, and find joy in your job, hobbies, and relationships.
 date: 2023-01-09T20:01:19+01:00
 author: Nikola Balić
 layout: ../../layouts/LetterLayout.astro